jdasfd/withncbi_note/note/Pseudomonas.md

 # The SQLite || operator allows you to concatenate 2 or more strings together.
 # This step finally got all strains' assemblies from species.count.tsv

+# Class
-# Also includes representative strains of Gammaproteobacteria.
+# Also includes representative strains of Gammaproteobacteria (Class).
+# Representative strains were unequal to RefSeq
 # families not in our orders
 FAMILY=$(
     nwr member Gammaproteobacteria -r family |